cewi/cakephp-tb-starter/README.md

     ];
 ```

-you can then use them like so:
+The Helpers now can output icons:

 - $this->Html->span($iconName) will output a span-Tag with the icon.
 I.e. $this->Icon->span('glyphicon-star') will output
 ```